 The screen below is an example of what the end user sees when they click on the new reading tasks.
 They can view information about the document (which is really a link), and also click ‘View Document’ to view it.
 So in this case, when they click ‘View Document’ a new browser window will be shown with the Ladder page on it.

-I hope this post has shown how easy it is to get users to read a document that’s stored outside of SharePoint.
-However, there are a couple of drawbacks about this approach as follows :
+I hope this post has shown how easy it is to incorporate external sources of information to your environment and also how to ensure users read a document that’s initially stored outside of SharePoint.

 Why not take a more in-depth look at DocRead by taking the tour ?